 SOM advisers are available to help students select courses, interpret policies and program schedules, and to advise them on other problems that may arise.
 Appointments are not required to see an adviser.
 Students may seek assistance on matters related to issues such as waivers of regulations, exceptions to academic policy or late adds/drops of courses.
 Freshmen are encouraged to meet with an adviser in their first semester to plan the liberal arts components of their program.
 By junior year, students should visit the office to officially declare a SOM concentration.
 First-semester seniors are encouraged to visit to complete a seventh-semester check.
 Students are encouraged to get to know SOM faculty outside the classroom.

 The Watson School Advising Office provides all basic advising services, with staff members available on a walk-in and appointment basis.
 Students should visit the office with any questions or concerns.
-The professional academic advisers, peer advisers and office secretary respond to questions regarding policy, procedures and DARS, and assist with the processing of all paper work.
+The professional academic advisers, peer advisers and office secretary respond to questions regarding policy, procedures and degree audits, and assist with the processing of all relevant petitions and forms.
 Each Watson School student is assigned a faculty member as a primary adviser to help plan a course of study and to discuss career and graduate opportunities in the chosen major.

 The Center for Learning and Teaching (CLT) offers tutorial services, the National Student Exchange program, and runs the Institute for Student-Centered Learning.
 The CLT also supports three academic honor societies, Phi Eta Sigma, Phi Kappa Phi and Tau Sigma.